giegeralexandra/giegeralexandra.github.io/_posts/2021-03-26-javascript_and_memory_games.markdown

     has_many :games
 end```

-The next step was creating the routes in my config file and controllers.
+The next step was creating the routes in my config file and actions in my controllers.
 I needed an index, show, create for User and an index, new, create, show, edit, and update for Games.

 ```
 Rails.application.routes.draw do